-HTML email has been around a while.
-Unlike modern-day web browsers, email HTML is stuck in the 90’s.
-Some basic things to know are:
+HTML email has been around for quite a while now.
+Unlike modern browsers, email HTML is trapped in the 90’s.
+Some basic things to know about HTML:

-- It’s safe to use: static table-based layouts, HTML tables and nested tables.
+- You should be safe when using: static table-based layouts, HTML tables and nested tables.
 Simple inline CSS, web-safe fonts are also safe.
 Don’t forget to never exceed 600px in width!

-To learn more about best practices for coding emails check out MailChimp’s Limits of HTML Email Page.
+To learn more about coding emails check out MailChimp’s Limits of HTML Email Page.

 Step 5: Test, test, and test more

-- There are over 40 email clients and browsers that your emails are viewed on.
-(This isn’t including the thousands of different device screens out there.)
-Testing across these instances helps you fine-tune the design and code to ensure a consistent experience.
-Have an experienced web developer use a service called Litmus to test your marketing email templates.
-Use their preview pane with images on and off, and produce a preview of how it displays in the 40+ instances.
-That way you will know what your customers will see when click open!
+- There are over 40 e-mail applications and internet browsers that your emails can be viewed on.
+(This isn’t considering the countless different gadget screens out there.)
+Evaluating across these circumstances helps you fine-tune the design and code to guarantee a consistent experience.
+Have a knowledgeable web designer utilize a service called Litmus to test your marketing email design templates.
+Utilize their sneak peek pane with images on and off, and produce a preview of how it displays in the 40+ circumstances.
+That strategy will allow you to see what your clients will see when opening your email!

-- Refine the code or design, test, repeat.
-You can’t make your email look identical across all email clients and browsers.
-But you can make it look the best it can be in most instances!
+- Fine-tune the code or style, test, repeat.
+You cannot make your email look similar in every single email client and browser, but you can make it look the best it can be under most circumstances!

 The bottom line

-Organize and prioritize your content.
-Design a great experience for your vast mobile audience.
-Code and test with care.
-Doing these things will improve your CleanTech company’s brand image, click-through rates and create new leads to drive sales.
+Arrange and prioritize your content, create a fantastic experience for your vast mobile audience, and code and test with care.
+Doing these things will enhance your CleanTech company’s brand name image, click-through rates, and produce new leads to drive sales!